Answers to common privacy questions

-- For billing purposes, we collect records of the services you use, such as telephone numbers, times, dates and durations of incoming and outgoing cellular calls and billable home phone calls and movies.
+- For billing purposes, we collect records of the services you use, such as telephone numbers, times, dates, and durations of incoming and outgoing cellular calls, data usage and billable home phone calls and movies.
 We also collect payment information to set up pre-authorized payments if you choose to do so.

-- If you sign up for our Future Friendly Home services (i.e., Internet, TV, home phone) we use your address and other relevant information in order to provide those services to your home.
+- If you use any of our home services (i.e., Internet, TV, Smart Home Security, home phone), we collect your address and other relevant information in order to provide those services to your home.